Vladica Grujic

 Vladica Grujic (born 22 October 1962) is a Serbian football manager and former player and also holds Austrian citizenship.
-He is the assistant coach of Japanese club Machida Zelvia.
+He is the assistant coach of Vojvodina.

 Playing career

 Grujic started his playing career in Austria and played for different clubs in first and second division club as forward.

 Coaching career

 Grujic started his playing career as player cum coach and after managing Austrian clubs he became the assistant coach of Hans-Peter Schaller in Laos national football team in 2011.